 Kyushu Scene News

-Surveys were conducted on August 14th and 15th to prepare for the installation of a tunnel entrance at the planned site of the Ashibe slope shaft in Iki.
-Using the prefectural road that runs east-west next to the site as a starting point, we collected data at each point on the site using surveying equipment such as a transit.
-They also collected data from the sea side and from the wharf, and tentatively determined the location of the mine entrance and the direction and route of the working mine from there.
-Technicians collected data while being cheered by a chorus of cicadas in the heat, which was hotter than usual.
+Surveying for the installation of the shaft entrance was carried out on August 14th and 15th at the planned site of the Ashibe Inclined Shaft in Iki.
+Using the prefectural road that runs east-west beside the site as a base, data was collected at various points on site using surveying equipment such as transits.
+Data was also collected from the sea side and the pier, and tentative decisions were made on the location of the shaft entrance and the direction and route of the work shaft that would proceed from there.
+In the heat of summer, which was hotter than usual, the engineers collected data while being cheered on by a chorus of cicadas.

-The main shaft of the Japan-Korea Tunnel heads north along the east coast of the island, curves westward around the northern end, and heads toward Tsushima, but it is decided at what point the working shaft will intersect with the main shaft.
-This becomes important survey data.
-This working pit will reach 331 meters below the seabed, the deepest point in the project, and will collect water from the springs between Iki and Tsushima.
+The main tunnel of the Japan-Korea Tunnel runs north along the east coast of the island, then curves west at its northern tip before heading towards Tsushima, but the survey data will be important in determining where the service tunnel will intersect with the main tunnel.
+This service tunnel will reach the deepest point of the project, 331 meters below the seabed, and will collect water that springs up between Iki and Tsushima.

-The mine entrance point was tentatively determined and was determined to proceed 1,400 meters north-northeast.
-After a review meeting was held among the relevant parties, the sound of construction work finally began to be heard in Iki.
+The location of the tunnel entrance was tentatively decided, and it was determined to be 1,400 meters to the north-northeast.
+After a review meeting was held with the relevant parties, the sounds of hammering construction could finally be heard on Iki.

 201509_1

-First, set a reference point on the prefectural road and collect data along the prefectural road.
+First, set a reference point on the prefectural road and collect data along the road.

 201509_2

-Obtaining data on the site as seen from the sea side There is a prefectural road in the upper left of the photo and a transit station is located there.
+Taking data from the sea side of the site.
+There is a prefectural road in the upper left of the photo, and a transit station is installed.

 201509_3